carlyyung/carlyyung/README.md

 ### 👋 Hi, I’m @carlyyung!
 Welcome to my GitHub profile!
-I’m an aspiring data analyst with a passion for leveraging **AI**, promoting **data equity**, and exploring **data governance** to drive meaningful change.
-My interests lie at the intersection of **technology** and **socio-cultural research**, and I’m especially drawn to projects that foster inclusivity and equity through data.
+I am a recent graduate aspiring to pursue a career in analytics, with a passion for leveraging AI to promote data equity and explore data governance to drive meaningful change.
+My interests lie at the intersection of technology and socio-cultural research, and I am particularly drawn to projects that use data to foster inclusivity and equity.

 #### 🌱 What I'm Working On
 - Expanding my skills in **Natural Language Processing (NLP)** to analyze and understand unstructured text data.